grafana/pyroscope/docs/sources/configure-server/about-tenant-ids.md

 Within a Grafana Pyroscope cluster, the tenant ID is the unique identifier of a tenant.
 The query takes the tenant ID from the `X-Scope-OrgID` parameter that exists in the HTTP header of each request, for example `X-Scope-OrgID: <TENANT-ID>`.

-To push profiles to Grafana Pyroscope for a specific tenant refer to [Configure the Agent]({{<relref "../configure-client/_index.md">}}).
+To push profiles to Grafana Pyroscope for a specific tenant, refer to [Configure the Agent]({{<relref "../configure-client/_index.md">}}).

 ## Restrictions

-Tenant IDs must be less-than or equal-to 150 bytes or characters in length and can only include the following supported characters:
+Tenant IDs cannot be longer than 150 bytes or characters in length and can only include the following supported characters:

 - Alphanumeric characters
   - `0-9`